-Priorities were determined by the number of votes in community meetings; the number and percentage of mentions on surveys; and, for secondary data, data worse than state or national data, trending in the wrong direction, and impacting multiple counties.
+Priorities were determined by the number of votes in community meetings; the number and percentage of mentions on surveys.
+For secondary data, data worse than state or national data, trending in the wrong direction, and impacting multiple counties was considered.
+Hospital leaders met on May 9, 2022.
+They endorsed the priorities identified in the CHNA and discussed appropriate implementation strategies.